 Some types of games are great for indoor playtime while others require outdoor space.
 Many are wonderful activities for kids and dogs to share.
 You can also use these games to help teach your dog how to play.
 Of course, it will be helpful for your dog to know some basic commands before playing these games.

 Check out some fun games for your dog that can keep your dog busy and entertained every day.

 01 of 06

 Many dogs have a natural instinct to fetch.
 Other dogs can be taught how.
 A good game of fetch can be played almost anywhere.
 Play indoors with a soft toy or outdoors in a fenced-in area with a ball or disc.
 For dogs that really love to run (and to avoid slobbery hands) try the ChuckIt!
 Ball Launcher.
+They even make a softer one for indoor use.
 Buy on Amazon

 Is your dog high-energy?
 Super-smart but a "troublemaker?"
 Maybe she just needs a hobby.
 If routine exercise and regular games are not enough to satisfy your dog's needs, then dog sports might do the trick.
 Getting involves in a dog sport is a great way to engage your dog in play on a regular basis.
 Explore the many different types of dogs sports out there and find out which ones may suit your dog.

 Remember to watch your dog for signs of exhaustion or overheating when you are playing.
 Stop if your dog seems tired, frustrated or shows signs of agitation or anxiety.
 Also be aware of your surroundings when playing with your dog.
 When other dogs or people are around, it may create a dangerous distraction, especially if your dog is off-leash.
 Have fun, but be safe!